 Pre-Han literature contained no independent works of fiction, but many fictional or semi-fictional anecdotes – well-plotted short stories, often amusing and highly imaginative, not to say fantastical, appear in the Zhou chronicles and commentaries, presented as history, and had a great influence on later story-telling.
 In Han times it apparently became popular for members of the gentry to write short stories, none of which survives.

 We have discussed above the great project of the early Han years to recover the writings of earlier periods in the wake of the Qin purges.
 This activity had stimulated an intense interest in history which would never fade amongst educated Chinese.

-The other outstanding historian of the Han period, this time from the later Han, was Ban Gu (AD 32 – 92).
+The other outstanding historian of the Han period, this time from the later Han, was Ban Gu (32 – 92 CE).
 His work, the History of the Former Han, was the first major application of the pattern laid down in Sima Qian’s work to the history of a single dynasty.
 (Ban Gu came from a remarkable family; his brother, Ban Chao, was probably the most famous general of the Han period, and his sister, Ban Zhao, was one of the few outstanding female scholars of Chinese history).

 The works of Sima Qian and Ban Gu ensured that historical writing would be one of China’s finest literary genres.

-Although producing no works on a par with those of the great historians, Han scholars began the long and honourable tradition of descriptive geographical writing with the first gazetteers of the empire.
+Although producing no works on a par with those of the great historians, Han scholars began the long and honorable tradition of descriptive geographical writing, with the first gazetteers of the empire.

 The Shang and Zhou periods produced many fine examples of what later Chinese would regard as craft work – unglazed pottery, jade carvings, lacquerwork and above all bronze castings.
 Modern critics, however, have universally regarded many pieces produced at this time as some of the finest artworks ever produced.